ParseKit Documentation

 The ParseKit Framework offers 3 basic services of general interest to Cocoa developers:

-- Objective-C Parser Generation via Grammars - Generate an Objective-C parser for your custom language using a BNF-style grammar syntax (similar to yacc or ANTLR).
+3. Objective-C Parser Generation via Grammars – Generate Objective-C source code for parser for your custom language using a BNF-style grammar syntax (similar to yacc or ANTLR).
 While parsing, the parser will provide callbacks to your Objective-C code.

 More documentation: